Mahmoudhabshi/Database/README.md

 Chemical Reactions	2023	NULL	1
 NULL	2023	NULL	1

+GROUP BY Clause:

+The GROUP BY clause is used to group rows that have the same values in specified columns into summary rows.
+It is often accompanied by aggregate functions (such as COUNT, SUM, AVG, etc.) to perform calculations on each group of rows.

+ROLLUP Clause:

+The ROLLUP extension of GROUP BY generates subtotals and grand totals for specified columns, creating a hierarchy of grouping levels.

+CUBE Clause:

+The CUBE extension of GROUP BY is similar to ROLLUP but provides subtotals and grand totals for all possible combinations of the specified columns.
 -------------------------------------------------------------------------------
 Task 4: Result Reports with Charts or Graphs
 Export the result of one of your queries to a CSV file.